Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Experiments

-In \Cref{tab:qualitative_analysis}, we show two disinformative articles from \humanwritten~ where \textsc{RoBERTa} is able to classify them as inaccurate when trained on \textsc{PN-silver} but fails to do so when trained on \textsc{Grover-gen}.
+In \Cref{tab:qualitative_analysis}, we show two disinformative articles from \textsc{PolitiFact} where \textsc{RoBERTa} is able to classify them as inaccurate when trained on \textsc{PN-silver} but fails when trained on \textsc{Grover-gen}.
 Both articles contain propaganda, which are incorporated into \textsc{PN-silver} but not into \textsc{Grover-gen}.
-This demonstrates that detectors are better at detecting human-written disinformation that has such properties.
+This demonstrates that detectors trained on our generated data are better at detecting human-written disinformation that has such properties.